spluttflob/Ocean_Level_Radar/README.md

 measurements to better understand the effects of tides, waves, tsunamis, and other ocean phenomena on the coastal environment.

 ## Hardware

+The custom circuit board design currently used is in `hardware`.

+Mechanical part designs, including radar antennas and lenses, are currently being developed and will be added to this repository if and when we figure out what on Earth we're doing.

 ## Firmware